Hestat/blazescan/README.md

 # blazescan

-Blazescan is a malware scanning tool, currently configured for Cpanel servers. there has been a dirth of updated scanners recently, and updating them would be the best longtermsolution, but until then, or if they do not get updated, we will have this.
+Blazescan is a malware scanning tool, currently configured for Cpanel servers. there has been a dearth of updated scanners recently, and updating them would be the best long term solution, but until then, or if they do not get updated, we will have this.

 # install